jhnwr/go-web-scraper/README.md

 First project is a simple web scraper on a demo site.

-Uses Colly, follows pagination and exports the results to a JSON file
+Uses Colly: github.com/gocolly/colly, follows pagination and exports the results to a JSON file